SunWest Genetics Germination

 Once the roots are 1-inch-long, then it’s time for you to transfer them to the paper towel set up.

-How to prepare the paper towel germination set up?
+How to prepare the paper towel for germination set up

 Take 2 or more paper towels.
 Create a thick folded layer on the plate.
-Moistened it with distilled water.
+Moistened it with bottled spring water.
 Do not over saturate the paper towel.
 Wet them just enough to be damp.
 Excess water should be drained from the set up.